Alfredo Baquerizo: Politics and Law

 Baquerizo retired from public life following his successful winning of the Four-Day War, citing to a close friend that he was content with his achievements made in his numerous positions.
 Baquerizo too resigned as Chief Attorney to the prominent Marcos family, and as Chief Attorney for the Bank of Ecuador.

 Retirement

 In 1939, Baquerizo turned eighty.
 The Guayaquil Municipality declared him an Illustrious Son of the City and named the northern stretch of Chimborazo Street, starting at the boulevard, after him.
 In 1940, "Chronicles of the Tribute" appeared, and the Guayaquil Municipality published a 195-page "Selection of Essays" in his honor, containing his notes and speeches.

-In 1945, the members of the patriotic institution "Los Comandos," who had just obtained approval of their bylaws in Quito, asked Moreno to write lyrics for a patriotic national anthem, and he wrote "Remember El Oro," which was sung in the streets and squares.
+In 1945, the members of the patriotic institution "Los Comandos," who had just obtained approval of their bylaws in Quito, asked Moreno to write lyrics for a patriotic national anthem, and he wrote "Remember El Oro".